Oldoinyo Lengai, the Western Trail

 A surprisingly pleasant pre-amble to the climb is a 30min riverine walk upstream from the campsite to Engare Sero waterfall.
 The river narrows down in some sections, with plunging cliffs necessitating wading knee-deep through the fast flowing water.
 In other sections, you have to climb rocks framing the river, and edge slowly on narrow ledges past furiously churning rapids on the river below.

 As you approach the waterfall, lush tropical palm trees along the riverside provide a magnificent backdrop to the torrents tumbling over an overhanging rock.
 A swim in the pool below the waterfall offers an enjoyable respite from the sun.
 If you climb the small step above the pool, you can stand directly under the waterfall.
 Stepping behind this water curtain takes you into a short semi-covered ravine that leads to a natural Jacuzzi 20m ahead, complete with warm water cascading down another rapid at its head.
-The Youtube video below uploaded by another visitor might give you an idea of what to expect.

 If you still have time, a drive or short walk to the shores of the alkaline Lake Natron, teeming with the lesser Flamingos, is another interesting activity to undertake.
 You could also go on a cultural tour of the Engare Sero Maasai Village on the Lake’s shores.